paidegua/nfsen_on_centos7/README.md

 # How to Install NFSEN on CENTOS 7

-This procedure witll help you get NFSEN running on CentOS 7.
-Start with a minimal installation of CentOS 7, update it and then proceed with the below steps.
+This procedure will help you get NFSEN and NFDUMP running on CentOS 7.
+Start with a minimal installation of CentOS 7, update it "yum update" to apply all the latest update.
+Then proceed with the below steps.

-## Start with a basic minimal installation of CentOS 7
+## Prepare the OS to allow NFSEN access.

 Change "SELINUX=enforcing" to --> "SELINUX=disabled"